Nextiva / Blog / Business Communication

 Mixmax is a suite of tools built to make Gmail better.
 This service’s goal is to boost productivity and sales for one-off emails.
 And that’s extra important when you work from home.

 Working from a remote location might make one feel somewhat distant from the office.
-Mixmax keeps you aware of how people consume your emails and can be a great power tool to accelerate your workflow.
+Mixmax informs you of how people consume your emails and can be a great power tool to accelerate your workflow.

 Features like email tracking show open and click rates.
 Scheduling integrations mean clients can set meetings instantly from any desktop computer.
 Beyond revealing the recipient’s behavior, it helps you follow up at appropriate intervals.